How to Install Recessed Lights in a Drop Ceiling

 6. Wire the lights.

-If you're not familiar with how to wire your lights to power, it's best to hire an electrician.
-Most municipalities require a certified professional to connect the lights into your home's main electrical box and inspect the circuit.
-This can be very dangerous to do if you're not trained for it.
+To wire the lights, it is important to hire a certified electrician.
+This is because most municipalities require a professional to connect the lights into the home's main electrical box and inspect the circuit.
+It is very dangerous to attempt to do this without proper training and experience.

-Install the light bulbs into the cans (if necessary) and snap the trim ring onto the housing.
-Turn on the lights, and voila!
+After wiring the lights, the last step is to install the light bulbs (if necessary) and snap the trim ring onto the housing.
+Once the bulbs are in place, turn on the lights to finish the installation.

 For more information, visit the recessed lighting page.